NVIDIA/NeMo/docs/source/asr/speech_classification/configs.rst

 Training, validation, and test parameters are specified using the ``train_ds``, ``validation_ds``, and ``test_ds`` sections of your configuration file, respectively.
-Depending on the task, you may have arguments specifying the sample rate of your audio files, the vocabulary of your dataset (for character prediction), whether or not to shuffle the dataset, and so on.
+Depending on the task, you may have arguments specifying the sample rate of your audio files, labels, whether or not to shuffle the dataset, and so on.
 You may also decide to leave fields such as the ``manifest_filepath`` blank, to be specified via the command line at runtime.